JohnXLivingston/peertube-plugin-livechat/documentation/prosody.md

 In the docker-compose.yml file, replace the peertube service image `image: chocobozzz/peertube:production-bullseye` by `image: johnxlivingston/peertubelivechat:production-bullseye`.

-NB: if you are using debian buster (oldstable) image, replace instead `image: chocobozzz/peertube:production-buster` by `image: johnxlivingston/peertubelivechat:production-buster`.

 And that's it!

-You can find the source for this Dockerfile [here](../docker/Dockerfile.bullseye) (or for debian buster/oldstable [here](../docker/Dockerfile.buster)).
+You can find the source for this Dockerfile [here](../docker/Dockerfile.bullseye).

 ### Yunohost